knowark/authark/docs/architecture/domain.rst

 The **Policy** type may be one of *user*, *role*, *time* or *domain*.
 **Permissions** should define a *match* attribute which can be *all* or *any*.

+**Tokens** are issued as value objects by Authark in return of a successful authentication transaction initiated by a Client application.
+This **Token** will be used independently and in a stateless manner to concede access to protected applications and resources using **Authark** as their authentication and authorization server.